MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 :::image type="content" source="../assets/images/Copilot/dc-actions-as-functions-pass.png" alt-text="The image shows an example of a pass scenario where actions are defined as functions.":::-->

-If your copilot extension does not have any nodes are defined for actions or Graph connectors etc in the manifest, the extension responses are not grounded in a data sources.
-These extensions, also called as instruction only copilot extensions, are not allowed considering questionable authenticity of the result. [*Must fix*]
+If your Copilot extension doesn't have any nodes defined for actions or Graph connectors in the manifest, the extension responses are not grounded in a data sources.
+These extensions, also called as instruction-only Copilot extensions, aren't allowed due to questionable authenticity of the result. [*Must fix*]

 :::image type="content" source="../assets/images/Copilot/dc-no-node-for-actions-fail.png" alt-text="This image shows an example of a fail scenario where no node for actions is defined.":::

 ## Graceful error handling

-All copilot extensions must handle below scenarios gracefully i.e. reject user request provide way forward. [*Must fix*]
+All Copilot extensions must handle the following scenarios gracefully, that is, the extension must reject the user request and provide a way forward. [*Must fix*]

 * For incorrect search parameters
 * For misuse or inappropriate language
 * For topics in which the Copilot doesn’t specialize

-  For example, Graceful error message with way forward for declarative copilot:
+  For example, Graceful error message with way forward for declarative Copilot:

   :::image type="content" source="../assets/images/Copilot/graceful-error-handling.png" alt-text="The screenshots how to incorporate graceful error handling.":::

-## Security requirements for OpenAPI spec url
+## Security requirements for OpenAPI spec URL

-Copilot extensions that use OpenAPI specs must follow below security standards:
+Copilot extensions that use OpenAPI specs must ensure the following security standards:

 * All API calls must use HTTPS with TLS 1.2 or higher.
-* API calls must not lead to any URL redirection.
+* API calls mustn't lead to any URL redirection.
 Actual API calls must be served from the same domain or subdomain as the root domain verified for the developer.

 <!--<details>
 <summary><b>Be responsive and fail gracefully for topics that it doesn’t specialize</b></summary>​